Multilevel Picard iterations for solving smooth semilinear parabolic heat equations: Convergence rate for the multilevel Picard iteration

 Throughout this subsection assume the setting in Subsection~\ref{sec:setting.full.discretization} and let $N,M,Q \in \N$.
 Theorem \ref{thm:rate} provides an upper bound for the distance between the approximation $U^0_{N,M,Q}$ and the PDE solution $u^\infty$ measured in the semi-norms $\|\cdot \|_{n,Q}$, $n \in \N_0$, given in \eqref{eq:seminorms}.
 We establish this bound by splitting the global error $\|U_{N,M,Q}^{0}-u^{\infty}\|_{n,Q}$ into the Monte Carlo error $\|U_{N,M,Q}^{0}-\E[U_{N,M,Q}^{0}]\|_{n,Q}$ and the time discretization error $\|\E[U_{N,M,Q}^{0}]-u^{\infty}\|_{n,Q}$.
 To analyze the time discretization error, we employ the Feynman-Kac formula to obtain

 for all $s \in [0,T], x\in \R^d$ (see Lemma \ref{l:nonlinear.FK.formula} below).
 Moreover, the approximations admit the following Feynman-Kac-type representation

 for all $s \in [0,T], x\in \R^d$ (see Lemma \ref{l:approximations.integrable} below).
 This, \eqref{eq:FeynmanKacSketch} and the Lipschitz-type assumption \eqref{eq:fLipschitz} show that the time discretization error is bounded from above by the error of the $(N-1)$-th approximation $\| U_{N-1,M,Q}^{0}- u^{\infty} \|_{n+1,Q} $ and the error of the Gau\ss-Legendre quadrature rule applied to the function $[s,T]\ni t \mapsto \E[\funcF(u^\infty)(t,x+W_{t-s})] \in \R$ (see \eqref{eq:final.Timeerror} below).
 Combining this with the established bound for the Monte Carlo error (see \eqref{eq:MC.error} below) results in the recursive inequality for the global error \eqref{eq:global.estimate} that can be handled using a discrete Gronwall-type inequality.
 The error representation for Gau\ss-Legendre quadrature rules allows to further simplify the global error under suitable regularity assumptions (see Corollary \ref{c:rate3} below).
 In Section \ref{sec:comp_cost} we provide upper bounds for the number of realizations of scalar standard normal random variables and for the number of function evaluations of $f$ and $g$ required to compute one realization of $U^0_{N,M,Q}(t,x)$ for a single point $(t,x)\in [0,T]\times \R^d$ in space-time.
-This and Corollary \ref{c:rate3} prove that the complexity of our proposed scheme grows linearly in the space dimension $d$ and polynomially in the inverse accuracy $\eps^{-1}$ (see Corollary \ref{c:rate4a} below).
+This and Corollary \ref{c:rate3} prove in the case of the semilinear heat equation~\eqref{eq:PDE} that the computational complexity (see Corollary \ref{c:rate3} for the precise definition hereof) of our proposed scheme grows linearly in the space dimension $d$ and polynomially in the inverse accuracy $\eps^{-1}$ under suitable assumptions (see Corollary \ref{c:rate4a} below).